mne-tools/mne-icalabel/doc/api.rst

    :align: center

 The model has three inputs: image (topomap), psd, and autocorrelation features.
-To encourage generalization, the image features are rotated and negated, thus quadrupling the feature.
-The psd and autocorrelation features are copied to the new image features.
-Then, the predicted probabilities are averaged over all four images.
+To encourage generalization, the image feature is rotated and negated, thus quadrupling the feature.
+After 3 convolutional layer with a ReLu activation, the 3 features are concatenated for the final layer.

 .. currentmodule:: mne_icalabel.iclabel